healyshane/project-programming_for-data_analysis/README.md

 The objective of this assignment was to synthesise a data set of a real world  phenomenon.
 The phenomenon chosen was glaciers and what factors influence them.

 This project was performed in a Jupyter Notebook, available through Anaconda distribution and code was written using Python.
-The Python packages used during investigation were NumPy, matplotlib, pandas and math.
+The Python packages used during investigation were NumPy, matplotlib, pandas, math and SciPy.

 Git was used to track changes to repository and Jupyter Notebook.